RWKotulski/LeoAndRuby/README.md

 ## Webhook Integration (Rails)

-LeoAndRuby supports asynchronous image generation through Leonardo.ai’s webhook feature.
+LeoAndRuby supports asynchronous image generation through Leonardo.ai's webhook feature.
 This allows your application to automatically process results when the image generation is complete.

 ### Generate a Webhook Controller